Our Care Model | School of Imagination · Integrated Early Childhood Development

 "Children benefit most when clinicians collaborate across specialties to provide coordinated support that addresses communication, behavior, regulation, and developmental growth — together."

-Guiding principle · School of Imagination & Happy Talkers · Est. 2001
+Our guiding principle · School of Imagination & Happy Talkers

 The integrated system